Donald Cameron, Baron Cameron of Lochiel: Member of the Scottish Parliament

 At the 2016 Scottish Parliament election, Cameron finished third in the constituency of Argyll and Bute, but was elected as the Conservatives' third-placed candidate on the Highlands and Islands regional list.
 Scottish Conservative leader Ruth Davidson nominated Cameron to be Shadow Cabinet Secretary for Health and Sport.

 The Scottish Conservatives' 2021 Policy Co-ordinator since 2017, Cameron was appointed Shadow Cabinet Secretary for Finance by the Scottish Conservative leader Jackson Carlaw in February 2020, and subsequently Shadow Cabinet Secretary for Health and Sport by his successor Douglas Ross.
 In May 2021, Cameron was appointed Shadow Cabinet Secretary for the Constitution, External Affairs and Culture.

 Cameron helped re-establish the Cross-Party Group on Health Inequalities as one of its three co-convenors until May 2021.
 He was co-convenor of the Cross-Party Group on MS and the vice-convenor of the Cross-Party Group on Gàidhlig as well as sitting on various other cross-party groups, including those on beer and pubs and on crofting.

-In 2022, Cameron joined Ross in calling for Boris Johnson to resign as Prime Minister over the Westminster lockdown parties controversy, along with a majority of Scottish Conservative MSPs.
+In 2022, Cameron joined Douglas Ross in calling for Boris Johnson to resign as Prime Minister over the Westminster lockdown parties controversy, along with a majority of Scottish Conservative MSPs.